-and work status across all individuals and by demographics.
-With pure risk pooling $(\theta = \theta^0)$, changes in premiums are small.
-With $\theta = 1.5\theta^0$, HIX premium decreases by 33.6% while ESHI premium increases only by 2.8%.
-This arises partly from the fact that ESHI is a much larger market than HIX and that the effect of adjustment transfers is more noticeable in a smaller market.
-Under both θ 's, the cross-subsidization policy would increase the fraction of individuals covered by HIX and lower that covered by ESHI, leading to a very small reduction in the uninsured rate in all demographic groups.
-There is also a very small but positive effect on employment, in that the fraction of full-time workers is slightly larger while labor force participation rate is barely affected.
-The only exception is the lowest education group, where there appears to be a tiny work disincentive effect.
+Panel B shows the percentage point (ppt) changes in insurance and work status across all individuals and by demographics.
+Under both $\theta$ 's, the cross-subsidization policy increases the fraction of individuals covered by HIX and lowers that covered by ESHI, leading to a very small reduction in the uninsured rate in all demographic groups.
+There is also a very small positive effect on employment, in that the fraction of full-time workers is slightly larger while labor force participation rate is barely affected.
+The only exception is the lowest education group, where there appears to be a small work disincentive effect.
+Panel C shows that average earnings among those who work increase by about 2% in both cases, which comes from both the increase in wages on average (Panel A) and worker-job resorting (Panel B), where more workers work full-time (especially the highly-educated) and on non-ESHI jobs ( $w_0 > w_1$ because ESHI is valuable).

-Result 1: ESHI-HIX cross subsidization has very small but positive effects on insurance and work status.
+Result 1: ESHI-HIX cross subsidization has small positive effects on the insured rate, work status, and average earnings.